Dianqin-Sun/academic-website/content/publication/environmental research/index.md

 summary: This meta-analysis suggests that increasing 25(OH)D levels may be a useful approach to reduce the risk of depression in older adults and highlights the need for further large-scale clinical studies.

 tags:
-- the old
+- Environmental epidemiology
-- cohort study
+- Work during undergraduation

 featured: true